lyndon160/WPChildTheme/README.md

 # WPChildTheme
-A child theme of the 2015 theme
+For use with WordPress.
+This repository is a child theme of the 2015 theme.